Andrew32A/youtube-nonstop-extension/README.md

 ## Notes

+- Highly recommended to use an adblocker such as Ublock Origin alongside this extension for uninterrupted play
 - The YouTube tab must be active for the extension to work properly unfortunately
 - Currently only tested for Windows, but should work for Mac and Linux as well